AES Encrypt

 Frequently asked questions

-Is my passphrase sent anywhere?
+Is my key sent anywhere?

 No. Encryption runs entirely in your browser.
 Clear the key field after use on shared machines.